 From the second I read the name of these cookies, I knew the chocoholics in this house would be thrilled with these treats.
 I was not disappointed with their reaction!
 I formed golf ball sized dough balls and baked up these generous sized chewy gooey chocolate cookies.
 The gang loved them!

 If you see the date on this post, it originally went live only a few months after I started writing this blog.
 Great recipe.
 Lousy photos.
 I used a point and shoot camera.
 Most likely the flash was on.
 Actually these photos weren’t the worst of the worst.
 Still pretty bad.
-A good reason to remake these triple chocolate gems.
+A good reason to remake this triple chocolate cookies recipe.

 I can see adding red and green M & M’s for the holidays or white chocolate chips, or chunks.
 If you’re a chocoholic, I’d suggest following the recipe to a T the first time, then go ahead and add toffee, nuts or whatever.
 I think you’ll be pleased with the outcome.
 The hubby was over the moon when I told him half the batch was for him!